The following are questions asked by Investors about Our Mobil Home Park s and Investing.

 Q: How can you pay such high returns?

 A: When we develop a new mobile home park or rehabilitate an existing park we are creating value.
-Because we increase a parks income or create income where none existed, we add, added value that other investors and institutional investors will pay to acquire.
+Because we increase a parks income or create income where none existed, we add value, or have added value.
+Other investors and institutional investors will pay to acquire steady, predictable cash flow.
 Additionally, with the use of leverage by borrowing part of the total cost, we increase the return on the investor’s equity cash.
-By doing larger projects, we can take advantage of the economies of scale to control cost and thus make higher returns than one person can do with a smaller investment.
-The investors get to profit from of the syndicator and his team’s years of experience.
+By building larger projects, we can take advantage of the economies of scale to control cost and thus make higher returns than one person can do with a smaller investment.
+The investors get to profit from the syndicator and his team’s years of experience.

 Q: Why have I not heard of this type investment before?